 \section{Local crack propagation}

-We attempt to correlate the observed increase in work-to-failure to changes in the local failure mechanisms by analyzing the crack path.
-Identifying the crack path and tip from the acquired images (Fig.~\ref{fig:4}a) is challenging due to the high slenderness of the lattice beams and the resulting variations in gray level.
-As an alternative, post-mortem inspection of the specimens (Fig.~\ref{fig:4}b) presents its own difficulties, as additional damage may occur during specimen removal from the testing machine.
+We examine the observed increase in work-to-failure for configuration A and B specimens with respect to changes in the local failure mechanisms by analyzing the crack path.
+Identifying the crack path and tip from the acquired images (Fig.~\ref{fig:4}a) is challenging due to the high slenderness of the lattice beams and the resulting variations in gray levels.
+As an alternative, post-mortem inspection of the specimens (Fig.~\ref{fig:4}b) presents its issues, as additional damage may occur during specimen removal from the testing machine.
 To overcome these challenges, we employ a DIC-based approach, which systematically identifies the crack morphology and tip position directly from the images acquired during mechanical testing.